 Address 110 3rd Ave SE, Albany, OR, 97321

-Amy is our newest smiling face and may be found at the front desk nearly all the time.
-With a wealth of customer service and teaching experience, she is enthusiastic about helping visitors find an assortment of information, including the right meal and the perfect fun activity!
-Amy has been in Albany for two years and looks forward to calling it home for a long time.
+Amy’s famous smile is usually the first thing to welcome visitors at our office—she’ll help you with a map or finding your way to the best spot to hike, bike or bird watch.
+With a wealth of customer service and teaching experience, she is enthusiastic about helping visitors find an assortment of information, including the right meal and the perfect fun activity.
+Amy has lived in Albany for six years and looks forward to calling it home for a long time.
 When not encouraging other people to enjoy the area’s history and events, she might be seen whizzing by on a motorcycle enjoying our endless farms and hills.

-Don has been with AVA for 24 years.
+Don has been with AVA for 25 years.
 He’s one of the friendly smiling faces you’ll see when you walk through our front doors and gladly dispenses maps or directions to anywhere you’d like to go in Linn County.
-Don also helps coordinate volunteer staff and training at our “Little Blue House” visitor information center at the southbound I-5 Santiam Rest Area.
+Don also coordinates the volunteer staff and training at our “Little Blue House” visitor information center at the southbound I-5 Santiam Rest Area.
 These volunteers serve free coffee and hot chocolate, and help guide travelers towards the best sights in Albany.